How a Madison La Follette basketball standout is trying to draw more attention from colleges

 West hopes to make an impression on more colleges while playing on the AAU circuit for the Chicago-based Mac Irvin Fire.
 She’s coming off the bench on that team but is gaining valuable experience against talented competition.

-West is surround by talent teammates like Aaliyah Guyton, who is the daughter of former Indiana All-American AJ Guyton.
-The University of Wisconsin women's basketball team offered the younger Guyton a scholarship May 25.
+West is surrounded by talented teammates such as Aaliyah Guyton, who is the daughter of former Indiana All-American AJ Guyton.
+The University of Wisconsin women’s basketball team offered the younger Guyton a scholarship May 25.

 “She’s really good and plays the same position I do, so its nice to learn from her,” West said about Guyton.
 “I like having someone to compare with and hear what her takes are on schools because were going through the same stuff.”

-The Fire already have won three of the five tournaments they've played in this summer.
-They'll participate in July in their biggest tournament — the Run for the Roses Classic in Louisville.
+The Fire already have won three of the five tournaments they’ve played in this summer.
+They’ll participate in July in their biggest tournament — the Run for the Roses Classic in Louisville, Kentucky.
 The team finished as the runner-up last year.

 “Consistency with her jump shot will make her game really blossom and make her unguardable because she can already get to the basket,” Irvin said.
 “She can also change the game defensively and that was always the main goal to make her a two-way player.”

-West said she hopes to draw more attention from coaches, especially ones from Power Five conference, in the coming months.
+West said she hopes to draw more attention from coaches, especially ones from Power Five conferences, in the coming months.

-The first-team all-conference guard in the Big Eight Conference plans to commit before the start of her senior season.
+The first-team All-Big Eight Conference guard plans to commit before the start of her senior season.

 “So I can just have fun during my last season and be relieved of any stress from maintaining connections with coaches during the season,” she said.